RaymondOnn/Dendron/notes/tools.transform.spark.basics.md

 So your driver is a JVM application, and your executor is also a JVM application.

 The driver will assign work to the executors, monitor them and manage the overall application, but the executors do all the data processing.
-So let's quickly revise some terminologies.
+So let's quickly revise some terminologies
 ---

 You have a container, also known as Application Master or AM Container, that runs the driver.